jbool24/YumYum/stie-copy.md

 We know the true value of community.
 In the best of times, a strong community drives new innovation and economic development.
 In the worst of times, community can suffer because of fear, misinformation, and uncertainty.
-This divide is extremely detrimental to a country like our good nation that was built on the unity of each other for a common cause.
-Xenophobia causes use to loose trust in our neighbors and we become weaker not stronger.
+If we loose trust in our neighbors, we become weaker not stronger.

 Our platform, <insert good name here>, aims to close that divide by providing a place